EnesTiske/Web-Dashboard-With-Discord/README.md

 ## About Me

 Hello!
-I’m Mehmet Enes Tiske, a third-year Computer Engineering student at Gazi University.
+I’m Enes Tiske, a third-year Computer Engineering student at Gazi University.
 I have a strong passion for developing innovative software solutions and honing my skills in full-stack development.
 My goal is to create applications that not only solve real-world problems but also enhance user experiences.
 This project represents my efforts to integrate various technologies while building a functional and engaging tool for Discord users.

 ## Project Overview